jhudsl/tidyversecourse/manuscript/intro.md

 > `ggplot2` is a system for declaratively creating graphics, based on [The Grammar of Graphics](http://amzn.to/2ef1eWp).
 You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.

-This package will be covered in a great amount of detail in this specialization, largely due to the fact that you'll find yourself using it all the time.
+This package will be covered in a great amount of detail in this book, largely due to the fact that you'll find yourself using it all the time.
 Having a strong foundation of how to use `ggplot2` is incredibly important for any data science project.

 #### **`kableExtra`**